City Auditor’s Office

 John lives in the Union Hill neighborhood with his better half, his wife Katie.
 Together they are proud parents to son Jack and Teddy, their English Bulldog.
 John loves disheveled hair, skinny ties and Kansas City’s boundless potential.

-Senior Advisor for Operations
+Special Assistant for Operations

 Born and raised in the heart of the city.
 Katherine is what we would call a true Kansas Citian, having lived in almost every part of Kansas City.
 She is a graduate of Van Horn High School, where she could be found in the gym year round.
 Playing an essential role in the development of youth in the Center of Hope Youth Department she worked in a variety of roles from dance instructor to counselor to co-creative director for many years.
 Exemplifying to her daughter and others that you can be successful and still reach back to help others.

 Katherine became a philanthropist in her own right joining to help promote awareness for many groups: the Sarah Coleman Breast Cancer Walk, St. Jude’s Children’s Hospital, AIDS Walk Kansas City, and CASA of Jackson County, just to name a few.
 If what Maya Angelou found to be true about the benefits of giving in that it “liberates the soul of the giver”, then we know Katherine’s soul is truly free!

 With a love for history and politics, she decided, as Gandhi said, to be the change she wanted to see in the world.
 Not unlike a Where’s Waldo, there is no telling where she may pop up!
 And with her love for travel, there is no limit to where her passion will take her!